 Daniel has worked as a data scientist in multiple industries and is part of the Data Ethics committee in a well known organisation in London.
 He’s taught data science to students at all levels in corporate, third sector, and mentorship settings.

 David John Baker, PhD is a data scientist and educator passionate about all things related to music, theory, and science.
 He's applied his data science skill set in academic, industry, and charity settings and currently serves as a lead instructor.

 Launch a career in tech with support from our Career Services

-We wrote the book on how to get a job after a bootcamp.
-After more than five years working with passionate students and helping them land fulfilling careers in tech, we’ve got a keen understanding of what goes into getting that first job.
+After many years working with passionate students and helping them land fulfilling careers in tech, we’ve got a keen understanding of what goes into getting that first job.

 During your job search, you’ll meet weekly with your dedicated Career Coach.
 Coaches help with everything from C.V. review to interview prep, and help you tell your story to land your first job in cybersecurity.

 We’ve built relationships with hiring managers at top companies, creating a robust employer pipeline for Flatiron School grads.
 Our Employer Partnerships team is constantly evangelising our grads and helping you get in the door.

 Through 1-on-1 guidance from our Career Coaching team and our tried-and-true job-search framework, you’ll gain the skills and support you need to launch your career.